SARAH-HADDAD/CH-index-for-k-means/README.md

 ### The second script (CAH+CH.py)
 Uses agglomerative hierarchical clustering (AHC to find the best number of clusters to use in k-means using the Calinski-Harabasz index score for each clustering solution.
 ## Prerequisites
 The scripts are written in Python 3 and require the following packages: numpy, matplotlib, scikit-learn, and pandas.
-The CH+Kmeans+ACP.py script also requires the time package.